luc-w/inquisit-export/README.md

 ## Inquisit Export Helper

-Data from [Inquisit Millisecond](https://www.millisecond.com/) experiments/tests.
+Makes converting multiple iqdat-files with individual participant data from [Inquisit Millisecond](https://www.millisecond.com/) experiments/tests to csv-files easy.

 1. Download the entire data folder of an experiment as a compressed zip-file.
 2. Extract the zip file to a folder on your hard drive.